-Player Support Required Required in Response At least one is required if <icons> is used</icons> Parent Icons for both InLine and Wrapper formats Bounded 1+ (if <icons> is used)</icons> Sub-Elements StaticResource IFrameResource HTMLResource IconClicks

-IconViewTracking Attributes Description program The program represented in the icon (e.g. "AdChoices"). width Pixel width of the icon asset. height Pixel height of the icon asset. xPosition The x-coordinate of the top, left corner of the icon asset relative to the ad display area.
-Values of "left" or "right" also accepted and indicate the leftmost or rightmost available position for the icon asset. yPosition The y-coordinate of the top left corner of the icon asset relative to the ad display area; values of "top" or "bottom" also accepted and indicate the topmost or bottommost available position for the icon asset. duration The duration the icon should be displayed unless clicked or ad is finished playing; provided in the format HH:MM:SS.mmm or HH:MM:SS where .mmm is milliseconds and optional. offset The time of delay from when the associated linear creative begins playing to when the icon should be displayed; provided in the format HH:MM:SS.mmm or HH:MM:SS. apiFramework Identifies the API needed to execute the icon resource file if applicable. pxratio The pixel ratio for which the icon creative is intended.
-The pixel ratio is the ratio of physical pixels on the device to the device-independent pixels.
-An ad intended for display on a device with a pixel ratio that is twice that of a standard 1:1 pixel ratio would use the value "2."
-Default value is "1."
+Player Support Required Required in Response Yes, if at least one <icons> element is provided</icons> Parent Icons for both InLine and Wrapper formats Bounded 1+ (if <icons> is used)</icons> Sub-Elements StaticResource IFrameResource HTMLResource IconClicks IconViewTracking Attributes Description program The program represented in the icon (e.g. "AdChoices"). width Pixel width of the icon asset. height Pixel height of the icon asset. xPosition The x-coordinate of the top, left corner of the icon asset relative to the ad display area.
+Values of "left" or "right" also accepted and indicate the leftmost or rightmost available position for the icon asset. yPosition The y-coordinate of the top left corner of the icon asset relative to the ad display area; values of "top" or "bottom" also accepted and indicate the topmost or bottommost available position for the icon asset. duration The duration the icon should be displayed unless clicked or ad is finished playing; provided in the format HH:MM:SS.mmm or HH:MM:SS where .mmm is milliseconds and optional. offset onset The time of delay from when the associated linear creative begins playing to when the icon should be displayed; provided in the format HH: MM: SS.mmm or HH:MM:SS. apiFramework Identifies the API needed to execute the icon resource file if applicable. pxratio The pixel ratio for which the icon creative is intended.
+The pixel ratio is the ratio of P physical pixels on the device to the device-independent pixels.
+An ad intended for display on a device with a pixel ratio that is twice that of a standard 1:1 pixel ratio would use the value "2 "Default value is "1 ". altText Alternative text for the image.
+In an html5 image tag this should be the text for the alt attribute.
+This should enable screen readers to properly read back a description of the icon for visually impaired users. hoverText Hover text for the image.
+In an html5 image tag this should be the text for the title attribute.